-Differentiation between holdings on which capital gains are expected and those taken under objectives including for relationship and strategic reasons.
-Bank does not hold any equity investment in banking book with intention to make capital gain.
-Discussion of important policies covering the valuation and accounting of equity holdings in the Banking Book.
-This includes the accounting techniques and valuation methodologies used including key assumptions and practices affecting valuation as well as significant changes in these practices.
-Investment which is intended to be held till maturity are classified as HTM securities.
+Differentiation between holdings on which capital gains are expected and those taken under objectives including for relationship and strategic reasons. book with intention of any investment in banking Investment which is intended to be held till maturity are classified as HTM securities.
 Investments classified under HTM category are not marked to market and carried at acquisition cost.
 Any diminution, other than temporary, in the value of investments is provided for.
 Any Loss on sale of investments in HTM category is recognized in the statement of profit and loss.
 Any gain from sale of investments in HTM category is recognized in the statement of profit and loss and is appropriated, net of taxes and statutory reserves, to "Capital Reserves" in accordance with RBI guidelines.